Engineering generalized Gibbs ensembles with trapped ions: Introduction

-The applicability of generalized Gibbs ensembles was also confirmed experimentally in a cold atoms setup \cite{langen15} where, at least up to some time, an almost perfectly closed and perfectly integrable system can be prepared.
-Ref. \cite{langen15} showed that GGEs for a Lieb-Liniger model can provide highly accurate descriptions of an interacting trapped 1D Bose gas.
-However, this has so far been the only experimental realization of GGEs, because it is tough to simulate integrable systems due to their fine-tuned nature.
-It has been shown theoretically \cite{bertini15,bertini16,mallayya18a,mallayya18} and experimentally \cite{Tang18} that even slightest static integrability breaking causes eventual thermalization.
-Traces of integrability can only be seen in the transient dynamics \cite{moeckel08,kollar11,Barnett2011,gring12,Mitra2013,Marcuzzi2013,essler14,NessiIucci2014,Demler2015,canovi16}.
+Applicability of GGEs was confirmed also experimentally in a cold atoms setup~\cite{langen15} where, up to some time, a closed and integrable system can be prepared.
+Ref.~\cite{langen15} showed that GGEs for a Lieb-Liniger model can provide an accurate description of an interacting trapped 1D Bose gas.
+However, it is very difficult to simulate integrable systems due to their fine-tuned nature: adding practically any other terms to an integrable model will break integrability and cause eventual thermalization \cite{bertini15,bertini16,mallayya18a,mallayya18,durnin20,Tang18, li18,caux19,schemmer19,moller20}.
+Therefore it was believed that in realistic systems traces of integrability can be seen only in the transient dynamics \cite{moeckel08,kollar11,Barnett2011,gring12,Mitra2013,Marcuzzi2013,essler14,NessiIucci2014,Demler2015,canovi16} while the steady state is always thermal due to realistic integrability breaking terms.